samehesmael277/samehesmael277/README.md

 - ⚡ Fun fact **Writing code and seeing the output it is very fun**
 - 📫	Education:
-    - Bachelor’s Degree in Computers and Information (Computer science) Faculty of Computers & Information Systems - Beni Suef University (I'm still studying)
+    - Bachelor’s Degree in Computers and Information (Computer science) Faculty of Computers & Information Systems - Beni Suef University

 <br>